 Tip: Don’t Judge the Person

-Practicing healthy judgments involves the ability to separate the behaviors of a person from beliefs about the character of the individual.
+Practicing healthy judgments involves the ability to separate a person’s behaviors from beliefs about the individual’s character.

-It is possible to disagree with the lifestyle and choices of your loved one while simultaneously avoiding the temptation to berate him or her through disparaging considerations and comments.
+It is possible to disagree with the lifestyle and choices of your loved one while simultaneously avoiding the temptation to berate them through disparaging considerations and comments.

 Your loved one is not you and does not have the same life experiences, personality, and coping techniques that you have.

 Expecting someone else to think and behave exactly as we would is unfair, and maintaining that perspective can cause more damage.